Ericsson/ove-tutorial/README.md

 * Build related commands
 * Misc commands

 In this part, we will give a brief introduction to a few useful commands.
+Try them out!
+Then go ahead and investigate the full list using the first command below.
 Note that a majority of the commands are tab completion enabled.

     # print all commands
     $ ove list-commands